Dermaplaning: What It Is and Is It Worth It?

 What Is Dermaplaning?

-Dermaplaning is a non-invasive, manual exfoliation technique performed by a licensed aesthetician or dermatologist.
-Using a sterile, surgical-grade scalpel (yes, a real blade—don’t try this at home with a kitchen knife!), the practitioner gently scrapes away the top layer of dead skin cells and fine vellus hair—often called “peach fuzz”—from the face.
+Dermaplaning is a non invasive, manual exfoliation technique performed by a licensed aesthetician or dermatologist.
+Using a sterile, surgical grade scalpel, the practitioner gently scrapes away the top layer of dead skin cells and fine vellus hair, which is often called peach fuzz, from the face.
+Unlike a standard facial that might use grainy scrubs, this process uses a precise angle to lift away debris and skin cells that have accumulated on the stratum corneum, which is the outermost layer of the epidermis.

-Think of it as a supercharged version of shaving your face, but done with precision, hygiene, and professional skill.
-The result?
-Skin that feels silky smooth, looks more radiant, and absorbs skincare products more effectively.
+Think of it as a supercharged version of shaving your face, but done with professional precision, strict hygiene, and clinical skill.
+When a professional performs this, they are not just removing hair, they are effectively performing a physical peel.
+The result is skin that feels silky smooth, looks more radiant, and absorbs skincare products more effectively because the physical barrier of dead skin has been removed.

-The treatment typically takes 20–30 minutes, requires no downtime, and is safe for most skin types—except those with active acne, rosacea, or open wounds.
+The treatment typically takes 20 to 30 minutes, requires no downtime, and is safe for most skin types.
+However, it is not universal.
+It is generally avoided for those with active acne, rosacea, or open wounds, as the blade can nick a blemish or spread bacteria across the skin surface.

 The Benefits: Why People Love It